microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/projectrome_get_activities.md

 ## Response

-If successful, this method returns the `20O OK` response code with the user's recent activities for your application.
+If successful, this method returns the `20O OK` response code with the user's activities for your application.

 ## Example